carmencrincoli/ResiliencyDemo/documentation/MONITORING.md

 **Solutions:**

 **If script download failed:**
-- Verify storage account has public access or valid SAS token
+- Verify storage account key is correctly configured in Bicep parameters
-- Check VM has internet connectivity
+- Check VM has internet connectivity and can reach Azure Storage

 **If script execution failed:**
 ```bash